 Students are encouraged to seek financial assistance through the University and through other granting institutions.

 lists a wide variety of information about UCSD and UC need-based and merit-based financial assistance.
-Please contact the Office of Graduate Studies and Research for information on extramural fellowships (858/534-3556).

 Information about extramural fellowships and awards is also available in the reference section of the Central University Library under Contracts and Grants.

 For a useful listing of Literature- and language-related extramural fellowships, see the September issue of PMLA.